The Breakeven Trap

 Once the trade is working in your direction, you need a method for protecting profits without choking the move.
 That's what a trailing stop does.
 It moves with price, locking in gains while giving the trade room to continue.

 Structure-based trailing is the most adaptive approach.
 For a long trade, you move your stop below each new higher low as it forms.
 The market is literally showing you where buyers stepped in.
 If price breaks below the most recent higher low, the trend structure is damaged and you should be out.
+If you entered on a breakout (Module 1.2, Lesson 8) or a pullback to support (Module 1.2, Lesson 9), your trailing method should match your entry type: breakout entries often need wider initial room because the first pullback can be sharp, while pullback entries already have nearby structure to trail against.

 Time-based management is the least discussed but often the most practical.
-If your trade hasn't moved meaningfully after a set number of bars, the thesis may be wrong.
-You either tighten the stop significantly or exit.
-For example, on a 5-minute ES chart, if your long trade hasn't made a new high in 15 bars (75 minutes), that stall is telling you something.
-Either tighten to the nearest structure level or exit entirely.
+If your trade hasn't moved meaningfully after a set number of bars (e.g., 15 bars on a 5-minute chart), tighten to the nearest structure level or exit.
+Trades that are going to work usually show progress relatively quickly.

 Taking Partial Profits